genebean/jekyll-beanbag/_posts/2022-01-30-jupiter-garage-data.md

 * a 3 port spring terminal block
 * a Dallas 1-wire temperature sensor in a waterproof housing with a cable attached

 The idea is that [Chris](https://twitter.com/ChrisLAS) will be able to mount this on, or near, the new server cabinet with the microcontroller at the top so that the heat it generates rises above the onboard sensor.
-The onboard sensor (the purple part) will allow him to monitor the temperature, barametric pressure, and humidity in the garage while the corded sensor will allow for monitoring the temperature inside the server rack.
+The onboard sensor (the purple part) will allow him to monitor the temperature, barometric pressure, and humidity in the garage while the corded sensor will allow for monitoring the temperature inside the server rack.

 ## Accessing the data directly